jledeus/DD2444_gpu_crowd/README.md

 END FOR
 ```

 The purpose of rule1, rule2 and rule3 are described in the background.
-They have similarities to the pseudocode provided by [3].
+They are similar to the pseudocode provided by [3].

+#### Other
+* The velocity was controlled to be within reasonable limits during the simulations.
+* If a boid moved off screen it was moved to the other side of the screen.
+* The constants in the pseudocode were adapted to each implementation.

+### CPU

+The CPU implementation is similar to the pseudocode above and implemented with JavaScript.
+Each boid were rendered during their update of position.
+The GPU is responsible for drawing the boids with WebGL2.0.

-Performance were measured with **performance.now()**
+Performance is measured with performance.now().

-The time complexity for the CPU implementation is 0( GROUP_SIZE^2 * NUMBER_OF_GROUPS ).

-See cpu/crowd.js for implementation in JavaScript.
+See cpu/ folder for implementation in JavaScript.

 ### GPU

-The basic outline for the implementation on the GPU were similar to the CPU implementation.
-The size of the work group were determined by the group size which can be seen below.
+The basic outline for the implementation on the GPU is similar to the CPU implementation.
+The size of each work group is determined by the group size.

 ```
 ....